 - Wear Loose Hairstyles

 Avoid twist outs, bantu knots, braids, crochet braids, etc. While the whole point of relaxing your hair is to wear it straight, twisting and turning your hair too much to achieve a certain hairstyle may lead to breakage.
-Loose hairstyles like a low ponytail or a low bun can prevent hair breakage.
+Loose hairstyles like a low ponytail or a low bun can help in hair breakage prevention.

 - Avoid Heat Tools